cs107-swiftdiff/cs107-FinalProject/docs/milestone1.md

 # Implementation
 BestorgAD relies on tuples, lists, dictionaries, ndarray, and trees as core basic data structures.
 BestorgAD custom classes will serve to facilitate the flow of data within the package.
+Some examples:
+* tuples: (value of function,its derivative)
+* Lists: store intermediate trace values.
+* Dictionaries: match each opearion and its parameters.
+* ndarray:
+* trees: help to build the structure of computional graph.

 ## Classes